 On August 29, 2005, St. Paul’s was devastated with flood waters when a defective levee collapsed on the edge of the neighborhood shortly after the passing of Hurricane Katrina.
 For three weeks the church and school sat in eight feet of polluted water and debris.
 The result was the total destruction of virtually all contents and records of the church and school on the ground floor, as well as two single story buildings.

 At this time, St. Paul’s saw the need within the neighborhood and continued to expand.
 The 2007-2008 school year was the beginning of the Little Saints Learning Center opening with a 3 year-old class.
 The Little Saints 2 year-old class began during the 2009-2010 school year.
-And in January 2011, the Baby and Toddler Saints were added.
+In January 2011, the Baby and Toddler Saints were added.

-In March of 2013, the new lower school building was opened, with approximately 7,500 square feet of learning space for the children.
+In March 2013, the new lower school building was opened, with approximately 7,500 square feet of learning space for the children.
 It houses a number of early childhood and lower school classes.
 It also contains a large common area on the first floor with a stage, media wall, and technology area with eight computers, space for creative play, and a multi-purpose room.
 It contains Aquos boards in every classroom and an additional computer lab on the second floor.

 With the vision of renovation and renewal, two major curricular programs grew in strength.
 In 2014, St. Paul's received a grant from the Louisiana Wildlife Federation for $5,000 for its sustainability program which was used in part for the “PAWS” to Work Program.
 The Innovation Station, an outdoor classroom completed in 2015, provided space for the children to produce products using science and gardening knowledge including learning woodworking skills.
 Hydroponics and a greenhouse were added to the sustainability program.
 And the outdoor campus was enhanced with new play equipment designed to build upper and lower body fitness.